Existence of ghost-eliminating constraints in multivielbein theory: Introduction

 \section{Introduction}

-A large class of field theories can be constructed by deforming $\mathcal{N}$ copies of the Einstein–Hilbert action for multiple spacetime metrics by adding a non-derivative interaction potential.
+A large class of theories of $\mathcal{N}$ interacting spacetime metrics can be constructed by starting from one Einstein–Hilbert action for each metric and adding a non-derivative interaction potential.
 When such theories are expanded to quadratic order around a Minkowski background, they generically propagate spin-2 fields but typically also $\mathcal{N}$ ghost scalar modes.
-Even when the interaction potential is tuned to remove the ghost modes at the quadratic level, they generally reappear nonlinearly \cite{Boulware:1972yco}.
+Even when the interaction potential is tuned to remove the ghost modes at quadratic order, they generally reappear at nonlinear order \cite{Boulware:1972yco,Boulware:1972zf,Arkani-Hamed:2002bjr,Creminelli:2005qk}.
 To avoid these so-called Boulware–Deser instabilities, the nonlinear field equations must exhibit a structure that eliminates the ghost modes, thereby rendering them non-propagating.
-This condition is highly restrictive for the potential, and only a limited number of Lorentz-invariant ghost-free theories of this type are known.
-For a single metric, apart from General Relativity, the only consistent theory is Massive Gravity, which propagates a nonlinear massive spin-2 field on a fixed spacetime \cite{deRham:2010ik, deRham:2010kj, Hassan:2011vm, Hassan:2011hr, Hassan:2011tf, Hassan:2011ea}.
-For two interacting metrics, the only consistent theory is Bimetric Theory, with nonlinear interactions between one massless and one massive spin-2 field \cite{Hassan:2011zd, Hassan:2011ea, Hassan:2017ugh, Hassan:2018mbl}.
-Although some generalisations beyond $\mathcal{N}=2$ are known \cite{Khosravi:2011zi, Schmidt-May:2015vnx, Baldacchino:2016jsz, Niedermann:2018lhx, Molaee:2019knc, Dokhani:2020jxb, Wood:2024acv, Wood:2025mmq}, the general structure of ghost-free theories with $\mathcal{N}\geq 3$ spin-2 fields remains largely unexplored.
+This condition places strong restrictions on the potential, and only a limited number of Lorentz-invariant ghost-free theories of this type are known.
+For a single metric, apart from General Relativity, the only consistent theory of this type is Massive Gravity, which propagates a nonlinear massive spin-2 field on a fixed spacetime \cite{deRham:2010ik, deRham:2010kj, Hassan:2011vm, Hassan:2011hr, Hassan:2011tf,Hassan:2012qv,Comelli:2013txa,Hassan:2011ea}.
+For two interacting metrics, the only known ghost-free theory is Bimetric Theory, with nonlinear interactions between one massless and one massive spin-2 field \cite{Hassan:2011zd, Hassan:2011ea, Hassan:2017ugh, Hassan:2018mbl}.

+Although some generalisations beyond $\mathcal{N}=2$ are known \cite{Khosravi:2011zi, Schmidt-May:2015vnx, Baldacchino:2016jsz, Niedermann:2018lhx,Molaee:2018brt, Molaee:2019knc, Dokhani:2020jxb, Wood:2024acv, Wood:2025mmq}, the general structure of ghost-free theories with $\mathcal{N}\geq 3$ spin-2 fields remains largely unexplored.
 One such theory was proposed in \cite{Hinterbichler:2012cn}, in which a general interaction term, formulated as an antisymmetrised product of vielbeins, was argued to be ghost-free.
-However, \cite{Afshar:2014dta} showed that the general form is not ghost-free and that the only known consistent subset consisted of the already known trivial bimetric extensions \cite{deRham:2015cha}.
+However, \cite{Afshar:2014dta} showed that the general form is not ghost-free and that the only known consistent subset consists of the previously known pairwise bimetric extensions \cite{deRham:2015cha}.